 But her post-Strictly success doesn’t end there.
 Alesha then jumped ship to ITV and joined the judging panel of Britain’s Got Talent in 2012 where she has been working ever since.

 Another cricketer to catch the big prize was Mark Ramprakash, who was teamed up with professional dancer Karen Hardy.

 Mark also went back to his cricket career after the show, and retired from the sport in 2012.
-He has since been working as the batting coach for the England cricket team.
+He has been commentating recently for the BBC cricket team.